 The overseeding process can be done in the spring or fall months.
 Depending on the weather, the optimal time for spring seeding is in mid-April through May, and mid-August through September for fall seeding.

 Typically, overseeding starts with lawn aeration to prep the ground.
 After aeration has been completed, a starter fertilizer will be applied.
 Then we’ll apply the grass seed – either Kentucky bluegrass or a Fescue blend (a sun and shade mix).
-Seed will be applied using a spreader or slit seeder.
+Seed will be applied using a broadcast spreader.
 We will make two passes in opposite directions to ensure proper seed coverage.

 The newly seeded area should be lightly watered as needed (typically once or twice a day) in order to keep the soil surface moist.
 Light and frequent watering are needed until the seedlings are rooted.
 Once they have taken root, the frequency of irrigation can be reduced.